W-2 reporting of

 - An employee’s contribution to an FSA.

-Though reporting is not required for certain benefits, employers may be permitted to report on certain benefits if they are already incorporated into the COBRA premium, including: an EAP, wellness program or onsite medical clinic without a premium charge, dental and vision plans not integrated into major medical plans, and HRAs.
+Optional reporting: Though reporting is not required for certain benefits, employers may be permitted to report on certain benefits if they are already incorporated into the COBRA premium, including: an EAP, wellness program or on-site medical clinic without a premium charge, dental and vision plans not integrated into major medical plans, and HRAs.

 Aflac's W-2 reporting tool